 Color is the most important factor when it comes to a pink sapphire's beauty.
 While deeper hues tend to be more valuable, you should choose the shade that appeals to you the most.
 Then, design a pink sapphire engagement ring or opt for other pink sapphire jewellery.

-Because color is the most crucial feature, we recommend choosing a stone from a reputable jeweller that offers high quality photography.
+Because color is the most crucial feature, we recommend choosing a stone from a reputable jeweller that offers high quality photography, if you are buying online.

 Although commonly thought of as blue, sapphires naturally occur in a variety of colors including pink, yellow and green.
 Pink sapphires are stunning gemstones that range from light to dark pink.
 They can also include secondary hues like purplish pink sapphires and orangey pink stones like the rare Padparadscha sapphires.